 Among the best beaches in Sri Lanka that are located close to Nilwella, there’s Blue Beach, and the nearby Blue Beach Island – which actually is a tiny isthmus, with really inviting water; Parewella, which is closer to Tangalle and 100% local; and Blow Hole.

-Where to stay in Nilwella
+Where to sleep in Nilwella

 How to get to Nilwella